-While Vodafone is launching later than EE, it is coming to more cities.
+While Vodafone launched slightly later than EE, it came to more cities.
 The full list of cities Vodafone 5G will launch initially in is Birkenhead, Birmingham, Blackpool, Bournemouth, Bristol, Cardiff, Glasgow, Guildford, Liverpool, London, Manchester, Newbury, Portsmouth, Plymouth, Reading, Southampton, Stoke-on-Trent, Warrington and Wolverhampton.

 What kind of speeds can I expect with 5G?